 IMPACT OF THE MJO ON NEW ZEALAND RAINFALL

-The rainfall anomalies composites (in mm/day) from the VCSN during the summer (NDJFM) are show in figure 3.
+The rainfall anomalies composites (in mm/day) from the VCSN during the summer (NDJFM) are shown in figure 3.

-One can makeWe make two observations: i) It seems appears that interactions between the topography (see Figure 1) and the circulation are at least partly responsible for NZ’s detailed spatial distribution of mean rainfall anomalies during some phases of the MJO pseudolife-cycle.
+We make two observations: i) It appears that interactions between the topography (see Figure 1) and the circulation are at least partly responsible for NZ’s detailed spatial distribution of mean rainfall anomalies during some phases of the MJO pseudolife-cycle.
 Particularly striking are the role of the Southern Alps in the South Island. i.e. during phases 2, 3 and 8, large (> + 2.5 mm/day) anomalies are experienced on the eastern flank of the alps, while during phases 4, 6 and to a lesser extent 7, dry conditions are prevalent over the same part of the South Island. ii) spatial patterns are generally (but not systematically nor exactly) opposite to each other between MJO phases that are in quadrature, for example phase 2 of the MJO (when intra-seasonal convective activity is active over the eastern Indian Ocean) is related to enhanced rainfall on the eastern flank of the Southern Alps and decreased rainfall over the eastern facing regions of the North Island.
 The phase 6 of the MJO (decreased convective activity in the eastern Indian Ocean) is associated with the opposite pattern.
 The same can be said of phases 3 and 7 and 4 and 8, while phases 1 and 5 present weak and inconsistent anomalies.
-In the next section we will briefly review what is the mean circulation response and how it is consistent or not with the rainfall response presented above.
+In the next section we will briefly review the mean circulation response and how it can be related to the rainfall response presented above.

 More detailed analysis of the relationship between the MJO and rainfall in NZ are then carried out by deriving regional rainfall indices.
 Two regions of interest are selected: the western flank of the South Island Southern alps (figure 4, region 1), and the coromandel / bay of plenty area in the North Island (region 2, figure 4)